czarnota/tietoevry-bash-training/README.md

 When a child process finishes, the parent is notified with `SIGCHLD`.
-Bash calls `wait` system call in `SIGCHLD` handler, which allows to read process exit code and remove it from list of processes.
+Bash calls `wait` system call in `SIGCHLD` handler, which allows to read process exit code and remove it from the list of processes.

 ```c
 /* sigchld_handler () flushes at least one of the children that we are